WGUNDERWOOD/wgunderwood.github.io/_posts/waiting_time_paradox/2020-07-19-waiting-time-paradox.markdown

-The waiting time and inspection paradoxes occur whenever data taking large values are proportionately oversampled or overrepresented.
+The waiting time and inspection paradoxes occur whenever data taking large values are proportionately over-sampled or over-represented.
 We described this phenomenon mathematically using size-biased distributions.
 However this effect is actually very common